Raz3n/automove/README.md

 The link to your google form should be added to the driver.get("") in line 50 of main.py.

 The program can then be run by either:
-- using the command *python3 main.py*
+- using the command *python3 main.py* in the terminal
 or
 - using the run button in whichever editor or IDE you are using.

+I apologise for these instructions, but it is something I am working on.

+## Closing